libAtoms/QUIP/Tools/quippy/doc/fortran_wrapper.rst

 .. _wrapping-fortran-90-code:

-Appendix: Wrapping Fortran 90 Code
+Appendix: wrapping Fortran 90 Code
 **********************************

 This section describes the machinery involved in connecting between